 On the other hand, passive teaching styles that rely heavily on lectures and minimal physical activity tend to result in a lower energy expenditure.
 In these scenarios, teachers may spend most of their time standing or sitting in one place while delivering information to the students.
 Although mental effort is still required, the overall caloric burn may be reduced compared to more active teaching methods.
 It is essential to recognize that these approaches have their own benefits and can be effective in certain educational contexts, but they may not contribute significantly to physical fitness.

-See also How many calories do you burn using the bathroom
+See also How many calories can you consume and still be fasting

 In conclusion, the teaching style employed by educators can have a noteworthy impact on their energy expenditure throughout the day.
 Active and engaging approaches tend to promote increased physical activity and may result in higher caloric burn, while passive and lecture-based methods are associated with a lower energy expenditure.
 Striking a balance between these teaching styles can not only enhance student learning outcomes but also contribute to the physical well-being of teachers.